CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/CharacterCreation.md

 Starting Skill Points: 6

-### Adept Tier (D&D Level 3-4)
+### Expert Tier (D&D Level 5-6)

-This tier represent a group of adept characters who have already made a name for themselves in their local region.
-They likely have a reputation and are more likely to be treated with respect.
+This tier represent a group of veteran characters who made a name for themselves in their larger region.

 Skill/Vocation Level Cap: 3

-Given Vocation Points: 2
+Given Vocation Points: 3

 Max Skill Points from Disabling Characteristics: 3